Updated: Aug 23

 Type of museum: Ancient Egyptian antiquities

-Before the long-awaited Grand Egyptian Museum opens its doors in 2020, Cairo Museum is the best one-stop-shop for becoming acquainted with different aspects of Ancient Egyptian history.
+Before the long-awaited Grand Egyptian Museum opens its doors, Cairo Museum is the best one-stop-shop for becoming acquainted with different aspects of Ancient Egyptian history.
 Home to over 120,000 ancient Egyptian artifacts, the Cairo Museum holds the world’s largest collection of pharaonic antiquities.

 Local tip: it’s worth going with a guide (there are also relatively knowledgeable touts there who will offer to work as a guide for a negotiable fee), because many of the exhibits don’t have descriptions.